 The U.S. House Government Reform Committee – Special Investigations Division found nearly 9,000 incidences of nursing home abuse over a two-year period.
 Many of these incidents involve sexual abuse on men and women 60 and older.
 Elderly women are nearly 6 times as likely to be a victim of elder sex abuse as men.

-As Illinois nursing home negligence attorneys, Rosenfeld Injury Lawyers is committed to holding facilities fully accountable when a patient is sexually assaulted at their facility.
+As Illinois nursing home negligence attorneys, Rosenfeld Injury Lawyers LLC is committed to holding facilities fully accountable when a patient is sexually assaulted at their facility.
 If your loved one was sexually violated by another patient, staff member or visitor, our office is committed to holding them fully accountable under Illinois law.
 Contact our office now for a complimentary and confidential discussion of your sexual abuse or assault in a nursing home setting today.

 Sexual Assault of Elderly: Grossly Misunderstood and Poorly Documented Condition